Nexmo/nexmo-developer/_documentation/messages/code-snippets/whatsapp/send-text.md

 ---
-title: Send a WhatsApp Audio Message
+title: Send a Text Message
 ---

-# Send a WhatsApp Audio Message
+# Send a WhatsApp Text Message

-In this code snippet you will see how to send a WhatsApp audio message using the Messages API.
+In this code snippet you will see how to send a WhatsApp message using the Messages API.

+For a step-by-step guide to this topic, you can read our tutorial [Sending WhatsApp messages with the Messages API](/tutorials/sending-whatsapp-messages-with-messages-api).

 > **IMPORTANT:** If a customer has not messaged you first, then the first time you send a message to a user, WhatsApp requires that the message contains a template.
 This is explained in more detail in the [Understanding WhatsApp topic](/messages/concepts/whatsapp).